Thermodynamic Comparison and the Ideal Glass Transition of A Monatomic Systems Modeled as an Antiferromagnetic Ising Model on Husimi and Cubic Recursive Lattices of the Same Coordination Number: Model, Fix-point solutions and Thermodynamics

 \subsection{Spins Conformation}

-We first consider a Husimi lattice made up by squares as the unit cells.
-The four spins in such a square with its base site at the $m$-th level are shown in Fig. \ref{Fig5}, with $S_{m}$~at the base site.
+We first consider a HL made up by squares as the unit cells.
+The four spins in such a square with its base site at the $m$-th level are shown in Fig. \ref{fig3}a, with $S_{m}$ as the base site.
 The peak site is at level $m+2$ and the remaining intermediate sites are at level $m+1$.
 The spins at the intermediate sites are denoted by $S_{m+1}$ and $S_{m+1}^{\prime}$, respectively.
-The energetics of the model is defined by considering these squares.
+The energetic of the model is defined by considering these squares.
 We now introduce following quantities for a square cell:

-Note that the base site is not included in the magnetic term $A_{\text{mag}}$; instead we just count the contribution from the sites of the unit cell above the site $S_{m}$.
-The missing contribution from this site will be accounted for when we construct the recursion relations below.
+Note that the base site is not included in the magnetic term $A_{\text{mag}}$; instead we only count the contributions from the sites of the unit cell above the site $S_{m}$.
+The missing contribution from this site will be accounted in the next unit on lower level, when we construct the recursion relations below.